benfasoli/python-monorepo-template/README.md

   db-1  | This user must also own the server process.
   ```

-- `make test` will run pytest across all packages and services.
+- `make test` will run pytest across all libraries and applications.
 Requires running `make infra` in a separate shell to monitor infra logs.

   ```
   > make test